Guide to Lifelong Hormones

 Progesterone

-The Stabilizing Force
+The Stabilising Force

 Balances oestrogen levels, contributing to both reproductive health and mental wellness helping to prevent mood swings, support healthy sleep, and reduce feelings of anxiety or stress.